doktordirk/aurelia-authentication-loopback-sample/doc/server.md

 ### common/models/customer.js

 With setting "public" for customer in model-config.json the whole rest api gets exposed.
-Here we remove again all the default rest methods of `PersistedModel` we don't want.
+Here we remove again all the default rest methods of `PersistedModel` we don't want and only keep GET request open for the public.

 ### common/models/user.json